Skip to Content

 How to Propagate a Philodendron mayoi – Step by Step Guide

-Place these cuttings straight into the pot and gentle press the roots into the mixture with your fingertips.
+• Place these cuttings straight into the pot and gently press the roots into the mixture with your fingertips.

 Propagating Philodendron mayoi in Water

-Once again, choose the healthiest looking sections from your Philodendron mayoi and cut them under the nodes.
+1. Choose the healthiest-looking sections from your Philodendron mayoi and cut them under the nodes.

-Then, take them from the water and transfer to your pre-made-up soil mixture pot.
-This allows you to continue with the next Philodendron mayoi care stage required in the propagation process of growing on.
+5. Then, take them from the water and transfer them to your pre-made-up soil mixture pot.

 The first is Philodendron mayoi turning yellow, and the second is thrips.
 Yet, once you become aware of what causes such matters, you’ll be much better prepared to offer your Philodendron mayoi care.
 Which is more than I initially was when first dealing with them!